 In DCAT [9], the notion of dataset is quite broad, and may include both the INSPIRE notions of dataset and dataset series.
 Moreover, currently no existing vocabulary provides suitable candidates for the INSPIRE notions of dataset series – the existing ones are very generic (e.g., dctype:Collection is defined as "An aggregation of resources" [DCTerms ]).

-Based on this, the proposal is to define both INSPIRE datasets and dataset series as instances of dcat:Dataset.
+Based on this, in GeoDCAT-AP both INSPIRE datasets and dataset series are specified as instances of dcat:Dataset.

-Moreover, in order to maintain the INSPIRE distinction between datasets and dataset series, following the work on aligning INSPIRE Metadata and the Dublin Core [10], the proposal is to denote it by using the resource type code list operated by the INSPIRE Registry, and by using dct:type.
+Moreover, in order to maintain the INSPIRE distinction between datasets and dataset series, following the work on aligning INSPIRE Metadata and the Dublin Core [10], in the extended profile of GeoDCAT-AP they will be denoted by using the resource type code list operated by the INSPIRE Registry [], and by using dct:type.

 As far as the INSPIRE notion of service is concerned, DCAT and DCAT-AP foresee a single class, namely, dcat:Catalog, which only matches the notion of ‘discovery service’ in INSPIRE.
-Other services should be of type dctype:Service.
+Other services will be of type dctype:Service.
 Additionally, the spatial data service type can be specified by using dct:type with the corresponding code lists operated by the INSPIRE Registry.

+For the reason explained above, the core profile of GeoDCAT-AP includes only the mappings for catalogue services (i.e., dcat:Catalog), whereas the mappings of other types of services are included in the extended profile of GeoDCAT-AP